NIFCLOUD-mbaas/AndroidAdvancePush/readme-en.md

 5. Add google-services.json
 * Click "Download google-services.json", and acquire Firebase Android configuration file（google-services.json）.
-* Open the project which is in use in Android Studio, and move to the App module (App Level) directory
+* Open the project which is being used in Android Studio, and move to the App module (App Level) directory.

 ---